Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - AWS Trusted Advisor

 **Explanation:**
 "AWS Cost Explorer" is correct.
-It provides cost forecasts.
+AWS Cost Explorer allows customers to visualize, analyze, and forecast AWS spending using historical cost and usage data.
+It provides predictive forecasts based on previous consumption patterns, helping organizations estimate future expenses.
+The tool supports filtering by service, account, tag, and region to improve financial planning accuracy.
+It is widely used for budgeting, cost optimization, and trend analysis.
-"AWS Organizations" is incorrect; it manages accounts.
+"AWS Organizations" is incorrect because it is designed for centralized account management and governance, not cost forecasting.
+It helps manage multiple AWS accounts, apply Service Control Policies, and consolidate billing.
+While it supports cost allocation across accounts, it does not generate predictive cost forecasts.
-"Amazon DevPay" is incorrect; it is deprecated.
+"Amazon DevPay" is incorrect because it was a legacy billing and monetization service that allowed developers to charge customers for applications hosted on AWS.
+It did not provide cost forecasting or spending analysis tools.
+The service has been deprecated and is no longer part of the active AWS ecosystem.
-"AWS Trusted Advisor" is incorrect; it gives best practice recommendations.
+"AWS Trusted Advisor" is incorrect because it provides best-practice recommendations for cost optimization, security, fault tolerance, performance, and service limits.
+While it can identify potential cost savings, it does not generate spending forecasts.
+Its focus is on improving efficiency and reducing waste rather than predicting future costs.

 ---